GitauHarrison/notes/web_development/personal_blog/flask_web_forms.md

     </p>
 </form>
 ```
-I have intentionally not inherited the `base` template because I will include this `comments.html` file to other templates.
+I have intentionally not inherited the `base` template because I will include this `comments.html` file in other templates.
 To avoid double inheritence problems, it was necessary to not extend the base template.
 You will see how I will include this template in another template below.

 The HTML `<form>` element is used to render web forms.
 I have used the `action` attribute to tell the browser which URL to submit the form when the submit button is clicked.
 When the value is set to empty, the URL to be used will be the one in the address bar, the one that rendered the form.

 The HTTP method I want to use to submit the form data is `POST`.
-The default HTTP method to send the form is a `GET` request. but using the `POST` method provides for a better user experience such that the form data is submitted in the body of the form.
+The default HTTP method to send the form is a `GET` request, but using the `POST` method provides for a better user experience such that the form data is submitted in the body of the form.
 When you use the `GET` method, the form fields are added to the URL, making it cluttered.

 The `novalidate` tells the web browser not to apply any validation to the form fields.This now allows Flask to handle all form validation.